WeihengXia0123/RGBD-SLAM-tutorial/README.md

 - [TUM dataset](https://vision.in.tum.de/data/datasets/rgbd-dataset)

 ## How to run the code:
-- Preparation: download openCV 3.4+ and PCL, Eigen3, and other necessary libraries (I might forget some, but can be found in the includes).
+- Preparation: download openCV 3.4+ and PCL, Eigen3, Ceres, g2o, and other necessary libraries
 - Step 1: download the dataset from TUM website above, then put it into `[$repo_folder]/data/rgb_png` and `[$repo_folder]/data/depth_png`, along with the `data/rgb.txt`, and `data/depth.txt` for dataset index.
 (The code about how to extract images and depths data are written in slamBase.h, you can change the path there)
 - Step 2: build and compile the code
 ```bash